Wednesday, April 16, 2025

 Share this story:FacebookTwitterRedditEmail

-Simons is the 2023-2024 Quad editor.
+Simons was the 2023-2024 Quad editor and a Sports senior staffer on the women's tennis beat.
 She was previously the 2022-2023 managing editor, an assistant Sports editor on the baseball, women's tennis, men's tennis, swim and dive and rowing beats and a reporter on the baseball and women's tennis beats.
-She is also a fourth-year student from Oakland, California.

-Simons is the 2023-2024 Quad editor.
+Simons was the 2023-2024 Quad editor and a Sports senior staffer on the women's tennis beat.
 She was previously the 2022-2023 managing editor, an assistant Sports editor on the baseball, women's tennis, men's tennis, swim and dive and rowing beats and a reporter on the baseball and women's tennis beats.
-She is also a fourth-year student from Oakland, California.

 COMMENTS